MultiQC/MultiQC/docs/customisation.md

 quality metrics overlap between these batches.

-It's possible to supply a file with one or more patterns to filter samples on using the `--show-patterns` command line option.
+It's possible to supply a file with one or more patterns to filter samples on using the `--sample-filters` command line option.
 This file should be a tab-delimited file with each row containing the button name, whether the pattern should be hidden (`hide`) or shown (`show`) and the patterns to be applied (all subsequent columns).